-If you’re a business owner who thinks that the accounts or books are something you pay your accountant to look after and any involvement with them is a chore, you probably don’t look at them very often.
+If you’re a business owner who thinks that the accounts are something you pay your accountant to look after and any involvement with them is a chore, you probably don’t look at them very often.

 Perhaps just at year-end when you’re accountant prepares your CT600 submission for HMRC.
 If this really is you then you’re missing out on the valuable and actionable insight available through regular reviews of your accounts.

-When you started your business, you most likely had some goals – you knew what you wanted to achieve financially, and these goals have probably evolved to some degree during the life of the business.
-As well as goals you should also have a business strategy and plan which shows how you are going to achieve them, and your plan should include objectives which are time bound and measurable.
+When you started your business, you most likely had some goals.
+You knew what you wanted to achieve financially.
+These goals have probably evolved to some degree during the life of the business.
+As well as goals you should also have a business strategy and plan which shows how you are going to achieve them.
+Your plan should include objectives which are time bound and measurable.

-Decide what financial indicators and ratios you need to track.
+- Decide what financial indicators and ratios you need to track.

 You will soon start to see the value in reviewing your accounts regularly.